AAFES - ARMY AND AIR FORCE EXCHANGE SERVICE - Europe

 Another food mission for The Exchange is the operation of the USDA School Lunch Program.
 It provides nutritious lunches daily to K-12 students at DoDDS schools throughout Europe following the same regulations and guidelines as schools throughout the United States.
 The Exchange was appointed by the Army and Air Force as the school feeding authority overseas.
 It operates the program on a break-even basis.

-If you live off base and want to get the full range of television and radio programming from AFN, visit your Exchange PowerZone to lease or purchase an AFN decoder and satellite dish.
-The decoder system receives the AFN signal via satellite.
-Don’t forget to check with your landlord for permission to mount the satellite dish.
-The AFN website has instructions on how to set up the dish once you have permission.
+If you live off base and want to get the full range of television and radio programming from AFN through satellite, visit your Exchange PowerZone to lease or purchase an AFN receiver and dish.
+Don't forget to check with your landlord for permission to mount the satellite dish.
+The AFN website has instructions on how to set up the receiver once you have permission.